citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisioningSchemeResponseModel.md

 `func (o *ProvisioningSchemeResponseModel) UnsetProvisioningSchemeType()`

 UnsetProvisioningSchemeType ensures that no value is present for ProvisioningSchemeType, not even an explicit nil
+### GetCurrentImageVersion

+`func (o *ProvisioningSchemeResponseModel) GetCurrentImageVersion() ProvisioningSchemeImageVersionHistoryResponseModel`

+GetCurrentImageVersion returns the CurrentImageVersion field if non-nil, zero value otherwise.

+### GetCurrentImageVersionOk

+`func (o *ProvisioningSchemeResponseModel) GetCurrentImageVersionOk() (*ProvisioningSchemeImageVersionHistoryResponseModel, bool)`

+GetCurrentImageVersionOk returns a tuple with the CurrentImageVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrentImageVersion

+`func (o *ProvisioningSchemeResponseModel) SetCurrentImageVersion(v ProvisioningSchemeImageVersionHistoryResponseModel)`

+SetCurrentImageVersion sets CurrentImageVersion field to given value.

+### HasCurrentImageVersion

+`func (o *ProvisioningSchemeResponseModel) HasCurrentImageVersion() bool`

+HasCurrentImageVersion returns a boolean if a field has been set.

+### GetHistoricalImageVersions

+`func (o *ProvisioningSchemeResponseModel) GetHistoricalImageVersions() []ProvisioningSchemeImageVersionHistoryResponseModel`

+GetHistoricalImageVersions returns the HistoricalImageVersions field if non-nil, zero value otherwise.

+### GetHistoricalImageVersionsOk

+`func (o *ProvisioningSchemeResponseModel) GetHistoricalImageVersionsOk() (*[]ProvisioningSchemeImageVersionHistoryResponseModel, bool)`

+GetHistoricalImageVersionsOk returns a tuple with the HistoricalImageVersions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHistoricalImageVersions

+`func (o *ProvisioningSchemeResponseModel) SetHistoricalImageVersions(v []ProvisioningSchemeImageVersionHistoryResponseModel)`

+SetHistoricalImageVersions sets HistoricalImageVersions field to given value.

+### HasHistoricalImageVersions

+`func (o *ProvisioningSchemeResponseModel) HasHistoricalImageVersions() bool`

+HasHistoricalImageVersions returns a boolean if a field has been set.

+### SetHistoricalImageVersionsNil

+`func (o *ProvisioningSchemeResponseModel) SetHistoricalImageVersionsNil(b bool)`

+ SetHistoricalImageVersionsNil sets the value for HistoricalImageVersions to be an explicit nil

+### UnsetHistoricalImageVersions
+`func (o *ProvisioningSchemeResponseModel) UnsetHistoricalImageVersions()`

+UnsetHistoricalImageVersions ensures that no value is present for HistoricalImageVersions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)